onepiecejs/nodejs-cantas/README.md

 - start the app

     ```bash
-    # update settings values
+    # update 'settings.json' file
     cp settings.json.example settings.json

     # setup initalize data
-    node scripts/initLabelMetadata.js
+    node scripts/migrations/initLabelMetadata.js

     # start the app
     NODE_ENV=development node app.js
     ```

-- for your convenience, following steps will make login easily while you are developing
+- for your development convenience, following steps will make login easily while you are developing

-    Open `settings.json` with your favorite editor and change `auth.default` to `local`, then add an user
+    Edit `settings.json` and change `auth.default` to `local`, then add a user If 'local' doesn't work try 'dummy' as the auth.default strategy and then add a user, using the script below.

     ```
     node scripts/addUser.js cantas cantas